axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### counterMax

-Defines the validation message that the user will see, if he uses more characters than that are actually allowed (allowed means `maxLength - 1`).
+Defines the validation message that the user will see, if he/she uses more characters than that are actually allowed (allowed means `maxLength - 1`).

 ### required